 Based on FDA feedback and the meeting minutes, we will include our root cause analysis and previously collected patient use and experience information in our resubmission package.
-We also agreed to provide an analysis of pump performance characteristics on the nasal spray devices used in the comparative bioavailability study and 3-month stability data from commercial scale batches of Gimoti which we initiated manufacturing in June 2019 and completed manufacturing in September 2019.
-No additional human clinical trials were requested by FDA.
-We plan to resubmit the Gimoti NDA in the fourth quarter of 2019.
+We also agreed to provide an analysis of pump performance characteristics on the nasal spray devices used in the comparative bioavailability study and 3-month stability data from commercial scale batches of Gimoti which we initiated manufacturing in June 2019.
+No additional human clinical trials were requested by FDA and we plan to resubmit the Gimoti NDA in the fourth quarter of 2019.